graphql-hive/graphql-conf-2025-gateway-workshop/SLIDES.md

 ## The Problem

-- Multiple GraphQL services
+- Multiple GraphQL services scattered across teams
-- Need unified API for clients
-- Want federation benefits
+- Each has its own API endpoint and schema
+- Clients need to know about all services
-- Performance and security requirements
+- No unified security or monitoring

 ## The Solution

-High-performance GraphQL gateway that:
+A unified GraphQL layer that:

-- Federates multiple subgraphs
+- Combines multiple schemas into one
+- Routes queries to appropriate services
-- Handles routing and composition
+- Handles federation complexity automatically
-- Provides production-grade features
+- Provides single endpoint for clients
-- Scales horizontally

 ::right::

-## Why Hive Gateway?

-### Built for Production

-- Enterprise security features
-- Advanced caching and optimization
-- Comprehensive observability
-- Zero-downtime deployments

-### Developer Experience

-- TypeScript-first
-- Extensive plugin ecosystem
-- Great documentation
-- Active community support
+## How It Works

-### Performance
+### Federation Router

-- Request deduplication
-- Intelligent caching
+- Composes supergraph from subgraph schemas
-- Optimized query planning
+- Plans query execution across services
+- Merges responses transparently

+### Proxy Gateway

+- Can proxy any existing GraphQL API
+- No schema changes required
+- Add security and monitoring instantly

+### Subgraph Support

+- Can act as a federated subgraph itself
+- Integrates with existing federation

 <!--
 - For those of you who might not be familiar with Hive Gateway yet, let me explain what it is first
-- Hive Gateway is a GraphQL router that can act as a GraphQL Federation gateway,
-- a subgraph or a proxy gateway for any GraphQL API service,
-- solving the federation problem elegantly.
+- Think of it as solving the "microservices for GraphQL" problem
-- But, it's not just a gateway, it's a complete production platform,
-- built by teams who run GraphQL at scale.
-- Oh and, It's free, MIT licensed open source with enterprise features included!
--->
+- Instead of clients calling multiple GraphQL APIs, they call one gateway
+- The gateway handles all the complexity of routing, federation, and composition
+- It can work as a federation router, a simple proxy, or even as a subgraph itself
+- This eliminates the client-side complexity of managing multiple endpoints -->

 ---

 # What's Great About Hive Gateway

-Production-ready GraphQL federation platform
+Why teams choose it over alternatives

+### Production-First Design

+- 🛡️ **Enterprise Security** - JWT, HMAC, rate limiting, query depth protection
+- 📈 **Built to Scale** - Horizontal scaling, load balancing, zero-downtime deployments
+- 🔍 **Complete Observability** - OpenTelemetry, structured logging, performance metrics
+- ⚡ **Intelligent Optimizations** - Request deduplication, response caching, query planning

-### Core Strengths
+### Developer Experience

-- 🏗️ **Federation Made Easy** - Apollo Federation v2 compatible
-- ⚡ **High Performance** - Built for scale with intelligent optimizations
-- 🔧 **Developer Friendly** - TypeScript-first with excellent DX
+- 🔧 **TypeScript-First** - Full type safety and excellent IDE support
-- 🏢 **Enterprise Ready** - Security, monitoring, and reliability built-in
+- 📦 **Extensible** - Rich plugin ecosystem for custom requirements
-- 🌐 **Any Runtime** - Node.js, Bun, Cloudflare Workers, Docker
+- 🌐 **Runtime Agnostic** - Node.js, Bun, Cloudflare Workers, Docker
-- 📦 **Plugin Ecosystem** - Extensible architecture for custom needs

-### Why Teams Choose Hive Gateway
+- 📚 **Well Documented** - Comprehensive guides and active community

+### Zero Vendor Lock-in

-- Zero vendor lock-in with open source MIT license
+- MIT licensed open source - use anywhere, modify freely
+- No proprietary extensions or cloud dependencies
-- Battle-tested by companies running GraphQL at scale
+- Battle-tested by companies at scale
-- Comprehensive documentation and active community support

 <!--
-- Let me explain why Hive Gateway is special
+- Now let me explain why Hive Gateway stands out from other GraphQL gateway solutions
-- It's not just another GraphQL router - it's a complete federation platform
-- Built for real production workloads with enterprise features included
+- It's designed with production workloads in mind from day one
+- Security isn't an afterthought - it's built into every layer
+- The observability features help you understand what's happening in production
+- TypeScript support means fewer runtime errors and better developer productivity
+- And being MIT licensed means you're never locked into a vendor
-- Works anywhere you can run JavaScript - from traditional servers to edge functions
+- You can run it anywhere JavaScript runs - from traditional servers to edge functions -->
-- The plugin system means you can extend it for your specific needs
-- And being MIT licensed means no vendor lock-in concerns -->

 ---